 Treatment and Programs

-CODA offers 15 programs at ten sites in Clackamas, Multnomah and Washington counties, and last year we worked with nearly 3,000 people, helping them get the healthcare, treatment, housing and employment they needed in order to reach recovery and sustain healthier lives.
+CODA provides compassionate, evidence-based care for women and men with substance use disorders.
+We offer 15 programs in Clackamas, Multnomah and Washington counties, and last year we worked with more than 3,000 people, helping them get the healthcare, treatment, housing and employment they needed in order to reach recovery and sustain healthier lives.